mathmerizing/MultigridPython/docs/source/basics.rst

   a\left(\sum_{i= 0}^{n_{DoFs}} u_i \phi_i,\phi_j \right) = l\left(\phi_j \right) \quad \forall 1 \leq j \leq n_{DoFs}.

-The convection-diffusion problem is linear itself, thus :math:`a` is also linear in the first argument and we get
+The reaction-diffusion problem is linear itself, thus :math:`a` is also linear in the first argument and we get

 .. math::